ele1992/LeagueofTinder/README.md

 League of Tinder is an app where players of the game League of Legends can find and match with other players to play the game together.

-## This app can solve a few problems at once:

   * Make new friends
   * Find players with the same goal
   * Improve together!